RahulTushir/Disaster-Response-Project/README.md

 # Disaster-Response-Project
-An app built to identify sms arriving can be classified into what kind of response.
+An app built to identify messages arriving need what kind of help.